 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from PriorityMedicare Edge when your new plan's coverage begins.
+You will automatically be disenrolled from PriorityMedicare when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from PriorityMedicare Edge when your new plan's coverage begins.
+You will automatically be disenrolled from PriorityMedicare when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
 Send us a completed disenrollment form or a written request to disenroll or visit our website to disenroll online and include a reason for disenrollment, a signature, and the current date.
 For us to process the request, you must be eligible to disenroll.
-You can email your request to, ph-MedicareEnrollment@priorityhealth.com or, mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
-Contact Customer Service at 888.389.6648 if you need more information on how to do this (phone numbers are printed on the back cover of this document).
-You can also contact Medicare, at 1-800- • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You can email your request to ph-MedicareEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
+Contact Customer Service at 888.389.6648 if you need more information on how to do this.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will not be disenrolled from PriorityMedicare Edge until we receive a valid form or written request.
+You will not be disenrolled from PriorityMedicare until we receive a valid form or written request.